namshi/AB/README.md

 the background color of your website should be black or white.

-Once a user hits the homepage, he will get the white one, but as soon as he refreshes the page he might get the white one!
+Once a user hits the homepage, he will get the white one, but as soon as he refreshes the page he might get the black one!

 To be consistent with the variations, for a user's session, you should store a unique number (seed) and pass it to the